evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 modify the behavior of the EVM opcodes to tailor their functionalities to the specific needs.

-Improvement proposals are a way to introduce new standards, aimed to improve protocol functionalities.
-Changes proposed in this way can affect any aspect of the protocol but are mainly used to customize the behavior of smart contract execution.

 ## Operations

 Operations are the base components of the Ethereum Virtual Machine (EVM) which